tendermint/liquidity/doc/client.md

   liquidityd tx liquidity deposit [pool-id] [deposit-coins] [flags]

 Required arguments:
-  pool-id: The pool id of the liquidity pool
+- pool-id: The pool id of the liquidity pool
-  deposit-coins: The amount of coins to deposit to the liquidity pool
+- deposit-coins: The comma-separated coins to deposit to the liquidity pool in amountdenom format.
+For example, `100000000uatom,5000000000uusd`.
+The number of coins must be two in pool type 1.
 ```

-Example tx command with result:
+Example tx deposit command:

 `$ liquidityd tx liquidity deposit 1 100000000uatom,5000000000uusd --from validator --keyring-backend test --chain-id testing -y`